 Mammograms may be doing more harm than good.

-Researchers from Harvard and Dartmouth found after analyzing cancer registry data from 16 million women in 547 counties across the United States, they found “no evident correlation between the extent of screening and 10-year breast cancer mortality.”
+Researchers from Harvard and Dartmouth stated after analyzing cancer registry data from 16 million women in 547 counties across the United States, “no evident correlation between the extent of screening and 10-year breast cancer mortality.”
 The researchers concluded that mammograms primarily find small, typically harmless, or non-lethal tumors, leading to widespread over diagnosis.
 [Harding C, Pompei F, Burmistrov D et al.

 Previous estimates relating to the problem of over-diagnosis of breast cancer are varied, but a recent study published in the Oct.18 issue of the Annals of Internal Medicine found that more than half of the women who started receiving annual mammograms in their forties can expect to have a false-positive reading.
 A false-positive reading involves being called back for additional mammograms or to have some other diagnostic procedure; and of the women who are called back, about 7 percent will be advised to undergo a biopsy of the breast that turns out to be negative, meaning no cancer was present.